tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 ---
 layout: post
-title:  "Brief introduction to reverse engineering in CTFs using radare2 + angr"
+title:  "Brief introduction to reverse engineering for CTF (using radare2 + angr)"
 ---

 ## Intro ##